CreatiPoster: Towards Editable and Controllable Multi-Layer Graphic Design Generation: Introduction

 \section{Introduction}

-Graphic design is a professional field that uses creative visual communication to deliver targeted messages.
-It combines text and images in forms such as posters, social media graphics, and business cards, playing a key role in both marketing and daily life.
-The discipline demands a high level of expertise, creativity, and innovation, with designers investing significant time to master complex tools and techniques.
-Creating antithetical graphic compositions is especially time-consuming and requires considerable skill and effort.
-For beginners, this process is even more challenging.

-Recently, there has been a significant paradigm shift as Artificial intelligence (AI) is increasingly integrated into various stages of the design process, including layout generation~\cite{tabata2019automatic,yamaguchi2021crello}, hierarchical layout generation~\cite{cheng2025graphist}, logo creation~\cite{wang2022aesthetic}, artistic text generation~\cite{gao2019artistic}, and color harmony~\cite{cohen2006color} Some recent methods~\cite{jia2023cole,inoue2024opencole} can even generate complete graphic compositions based on user language instructions.
-However, these approaches still face limitations, such as difficulty incorporating user-provided assets and lacking sufficient aesthetic appeal.
-Commercial platforms—Canva Magic Design\footnote{\url{https://www.canva.com/magic-design/}}, Adobe Express\footnote{\url{https://www.adobe.com/express/}}, and Microsoft Designer\footnote{\url{https://designer.microsoft.com/}}—offer strong usability by pairing vast template libraries with intelligent search and auto-copywriting.
-Building and licensing such libraries, however, is impractical for most individuals and small organizations.
+Graphic design combines text and images to deliver targeted messages in posters, social media graphics, and business cards.
+It demands expertise and tool mastery, and aesthetically refined compositions are especially time-consuming for non-experts.
+AI has recently been integrated across stages of the design process---layout generation~\cite{yamaguchi2021crello}, hierarchical layout~\cite{cheng2025graphist}, logo creation~\cite{wang2022aesthetic}, artistic text~\cite{gao2019artistic}, and color harmony~\cite{cohen2006color}---and some recent methods~\cite{jia2023cole,inoue2024opencole} generate complete designs from language instructions.
+These approaches, however, still struggle to incorporate user-provided assets and to reach professional aesthetic standards.
+Commercial platforms such as Canva Magic Design, Adobe Express, and Microsoft Designer\footnote{\url{https://www.canva.com/magic-design/}, \url{https://www.adobe.com/express/}, \url{https://designer.microsoft.com/}} pair vast template libraries with intelligent search and auto-copywriting, but building such libraries is impractical for most individuals and small organizations.

-A high-quality AI-generated graphic composition should satisfy four core criteria: \underline{Text accuracy}: Posters rely on text to convey information, so accurate spelling and proper typography are crucial. \underline{asset fidelity}: User-provided assets—such as product images, personal photos, or brand logos—must be correctly placed and preserved in the final design. \underline{Editability}: Users may wish to modify the generated text or replace certain assets, so the composition should be easily editable. \underline{Aesthetic appeal}: Beyond functionality, the overall design should be visually pleasing.
-Currently, no AI system fully achieves all these requirements.
-However, reaching this level would greatly enhance design efficiency and promote the democratization of graphic design.
+A high-quality AI-generated graphic composition should jointly satisfy four criteria: \underline{text accuracy} (correct spelling and typography), \underline{asset fidelity} (user-supplied images, photos, or logos must be preserved and well-placed), \underline{editability} (users must be able to modify text and replace assets), and \underline{aesthetic appeal} (the design should be visually pleasing).
+No existing AI system meets all four simultaneously.